-These papers used a spherically symmetric collapsing domain wall for their analysis, and Ref.\cite{Halstead:BTZtemp} applied it to a 3+1 BTZ domain wall.
-The most striking qualitative difference between the behavior of the two types of domain walls was that the entropy of the BTZ domain wall decreased over time, suggesting that the gravitational collapse would not occur spontaneously.
-The 3+1 BTZ metric, however, had two key differences from the Schwarzschild domain wall.
-The first and most obvious difference was a different topology.
-The second difference was that the BTZ domain wall metric contained a cosmological constant.
-For this reason, we decided to determine the time evolution of the entropy of a de Sitter Schwarzschild domain wall, as it has identical topology to the Schwarzschild domain wall but contains a cosmological constant.
-To complete the analysis of the time evolution of the temperature and entropy, we will first determine the equation of motion for the collapsing domain wall from an asymptotic observer's point of view.
-This equation of motion will be used in the quantization of a wavefunctional that contains a scalar field coupled to the background of the domain wall.
+These papers used a spherically symmetric collapsing domain wall for their analysis, and we wish to augment their work by seeing if a different topology and/or the existence of a cosmological constant will yield significantly different results.
+Specifically, we wish to determine the time dependence of the entropy of a gravitationally collapsing de Sitter Schwarzschild domain wall (representing a Schwarzschild domain wall in a universe with a cosmological constant) and a (3+1) BTZ domain wall (representing a cylindrically symmetric domain wall).
+Previous work (i.e. Ref.\cite{Greenwood:2009gp}) determined the equations of motion of these collapsing domain walls, and we will use those to complete the analysis of their thermodynamic properties.
+To do this, we will first determine the wavefunctional of a scalar field coupled to the background of the collapsing shell.
 Then, using the t=0 wavefunctional as a basis, we will determine the occupation number as a function of frequency.
 This in turn will allow for the determination of the thermodynamic quantity $\beta$ and therefore the temperature.
 We then determine the late time temperature as a function of horizon radius.
 Using the thermodynamic definition of entropy, $dS=dQ/T$, we integrate to find entropy as a function of temperature, and since we know the temperature as a function of time we can find the entropy as a function of time.